Every day I see a new sustainable brand pop up in my Instagram timeline. Love to see it.

 - Do they have information about their factories?
 Or their workers?

 - Does the company give back?
-Meaning, do they collaborate with NGOs, do they offer carbon credits,…
+Do they collaborate with NGOs, do they offer carbon credits,…

-- Does it tell you how to take care of the garment to make it last longer?
+- Does it tell you how to take care of the garments they sell?
+How to make them last?

 - What fabrics do they use?